 A: My immediate family settled in the Okanagan Valley for some time now, and I wanted to join them.
 After some thinking, I thought going to school and contributing to the Canada would be a good approach.
 I just had to figure out which school.
 With research, and with some assistance from my older sister and mom, I found that Okanagan College was an excellent institution, especially for international students.
 So the choice became clear.

 Q: How did you choose the Bachelor of Computer Information Systems program?

-A: Haha...this took awhile and some back and forth.
+A: Haha...this took a while and some back and forth.
 I have a passion for both technology and the human mind.
-Before leaving Jamaica, I was pursuing a Degree in Psychology.
+Before leaving Jamaica, I was pursuing a degree in Psychology.
 But after going through the programs on the OC website, I fell in love with the CIS program and loved the idea of coding and working with computers on a daily basis.
 I knew this could lead to building the best apps for people to enjoy and benefit from.
 This idea was truly intriguing.
 But I couldn't shake my desire to understand the human mind some more.
-So after several back and forth (4 applications) I finally decided to go with CIS.
+So after a lot of back and forth (four applications), I finally decided to go with CIS.
 It has been extremely wonderful and rewarding so far!

 Q: What is your area of interest?

 A: Beside coding and technology, I love nature, psychology, science, physics, math.
 Generally anything that helps explain the world we live in and how to enhance/modify it.

 Q: What do you like most about the program?